Tax Planning in Richmond Heights, MO

 • Donate to Charity —

-You can deduct up to 60% of your adjusted gross income via charitable donations.
-Qualifying organizations are:
+You can deduct up to 60% of your adjusted gross income when donating to certain organizations.
+Qualifying organizations include:

-• Non-profit organizations that are religious, scientific, educational, or dedicated to the prevention of cruelty to animals and children
+• Non-profit organizations that are religious, scientific, educational, or for the prevention of cruelty to animals and children

 • Veterans' organizations

-• A domestic fraternal organization operating under the "lodge system," under the condition that the funds are used for charity
+• A domestic fraternal organization operating under the "lodge system," under the condition that the money are used for charity

 • Cemetery organizations

-• In many cases, a Canadian, Mexican, or Israeli organization, under the condition that the organization would qualify as a charity under U.S. law
+• Often, a Canadian, Mexican, or Israeli organization, under the condition that the organization meets the criteria for a charity under United States law

-When you consult with an experienced financial adviser for your tax planning in Richmond Heights, MO|With the help a financial planner in Richmond Heights, MO, they can help put more money in your pocket this year while also setting you up for a financially secure future.
+When you consult with an experienced financial adviser for your tax planning in Richmond Heights, MO|With the help a financial planner in Richmond Heights, MO, they can help put more money in your pocket this year while also setting you up for a financially secure retirement.

-Tax Planning for Richmond Heights, MO Business Owners
+Tax Planning for Richmond Heights, MO Businesses

-• Evaluate How Your Business Is Structured —
+• Review How Your Business Is Structured —

 A lot goes into the structure of a business, and tax planning should be considered.
 Structuring your business as an LLC, sole proprietorship, partnership, or S or C corporation will have consequences for both your corporate and your individual tax rate.

-• Evaluate the Retirement Plans You Offer Employees —
+• Evaluate Your Employees' Employer-Sponsored Retirement Plans —

-• Consider Other Benefits For Your Employees —
+• Consider Fringe Benefits For Your Employees —

-You can also use accountable plans to reimburse employees for business expenses without counting the reimbursement as income.
+You can also use accountable plans to pay employees back for business expenses without counting the reimbursement as income.

 • Have Your Family Work For The Business —

-• Buy a Company Vehicle —
+• Use a Company Vehicle —

-• Use the standard mileage rate to deduct 58.5 cents per mile (for the first half of 2022) or 62.5 cents per mile (for the last six months of 2022); or
+• Take advantage of the standard mileage rate to deduct 58.5 cents per mile (for January to June in 2022) or 62.5 cents per mile (for July to December in 2022); or

-• Keep a record of your actual expenses, like maintenance, registration fees, and gas, and calculate whether those allow you to deduct more than the standard mileage rate would have
+• Document your actual expenses, like maintenance, registration fees, and gas, and calculate whether those allow you to deduct more than the standard mileage rate would have

-• Look into Carryover Deductions —
+• Look into Tax Loss Carryforward —

-If you're not able to make certain deductions this year, you may be able to carry them over into subsequent years.
+You're allowed to carryover some deductions into subsequent years.
 These can include a home office deduction, net operating losses, business credits, and capital losses.

 Other services we offer in Richmond Heights, MO include: